jakejonggubaek/travel-survey-app/README.md

 <br/>

 <h2>Admin Page</h2>
-<p>Travel agent can search customer's name and check its travel preference.</p>
+<p>Travel agent can search customers' names and check their travel preferences.</p>
 <br/>

 <h2>Features to be added in the future</h2>